tracy-o/learning-day/docs/personalisation.md

 * aud = Account
 * tokenName = access_token

 The token is also verified as well as validated.
 To verify a token Belfrage uses the BBC Account key to ensure that the token was signed by the BBC.
-For performance reasons Belfrage keeps the available account keys in memory with a GenServer process perdiocially running in the background to refresh the list.
+For performance reasons Belfrage keeps the available account keys in memory with a GenServer process periodically running in the background to refresh the list.

 Each user is token is signed using a specific key.
 The header of the users access token (`ckns_atkn`) specifies which key was used to sign it